-Hancock's list, also led an effort to add several rights that would appear in the First, Second, and Fourth Amendments, plus a ban on standing armies "unless when necessary for the defence of the United States, or of some one or more of them."
+The Massachusetts Convention was the first to include with its ratification, in February 1788, a list of recommended amendments.
+The Federalists prepared and had John Hancock introduce the nine proposals to woo marginal Anti-Federalists.
+Samuel Adams, while supporting Hancock's list, also led an effort to add several rights that would appear in the First, Second, and Fourth Amendments, plus a ban on standing armies "unless when necessary for the defence of the United States, or of some one or more of them."
 Regarding arms, he proposed that the Constitution "be never construed to authorize Congress . . . to prevent the people of the United States, who are peaceable citizens, from keeping their own arms."
 This language indicated that the "people" consisted of the "citizens," who would, so long as they were peaceable, individually keep private arms.
-Adams's proposed additions were voted down, and the Convention then narrowly voted to ratify and to recommend the Federalists' list.
-265
+Adams's proposed additions were voted down, and the Convention then narrowly voted to ratify and to recommend the Federalists' list.264

 Four months later, New Hampshire's Convention, also closely divided, adapted some of Adams's proposals.
-It recommended the nine amendments that Massachusetts had, but added three: one calling for a supermajority before Congress could keep up a standing army in peacetime; the next barring Congress from making laws regarding religion or infringing the rights of conscience; and the final one providing that "Congress shall never disarm any Citizen unless such as are or have been in Actual Rebellion."
-New Hampshire thus became the first State whose ratifying convention as a body recommended that the Constitution protect a right to arms.
+265) It recommended the nine amendments that Massachusetts had, but added three: one calling for a supermajority before Congress could keep up a standing army in peacetime; the next barring Congress from making laws regarding religion or infringing the rights of conscience; and the final one providing that "Congress shall never disarm any Citizen unless such as are or have been in Actual Rebellion."
+266) New Hampshire thus became the first State whose ratifying convention as a body recommended that the Constitution protect a right to arms.
 Again, the right belonged to the individual citizen.

-Although New Hampshire had provided the crucial ninth State for the Constitution to take effect, 268 the convention of Virginia, occurring simultaneously and concluding four days later (on June 25, 1788), had particular importance, not only because of the possibility that Virginia would be the ninth State to ratify but also because of the State's significance, the prominence of its leaders, and the strength of the Anti-Federalists, led by Patrick Henry.
-269 The convention did vote to ratify, but also recommended numerous amendments.
+Although New Hampshire had provided the crucial ninth State for the Constitution to take effect, 267) the convention of Virginia, occurring simultaneously and concluding four days later (on June 25, 1788), had particular importance, not only because of the possibility that Virginia would be the ninth State to ratify but also because of the State's significance, the prominence of its leaders, and the strength of the Anti-Federalists, led by Patrick Henry.
+268) The convention did vote to ratify, but also recommended numerous amendments.
 Written by a committee of Mason, Henry, Madison, George Wythe, and John Marshall, twenty were proposed for a separate bill of rights and twenty for the body of the Constitution.
-Those in the former category amounted to the first full bill of rights proposed by a state convention, and most made their way into the federal Bill of Rights.
-270
+Those in the former category amounted to the first full bill of rights proposed by a state convention, and most made their way into the federal Bill of Rights.269)